bigchaindb/bigchaindb-driver/docs/usage.rst

 In BigchainDB all assets are non-divisible by default so if we want to make a divisible asset we need to explicitly mark it as divisible.

-Lets continue with the bicycle example.
+Let's continue with the bicycle example.
 Bob is now the proud owner of the bicycle and he decides he wants to rent the bicycle.
 Bob starts by creating a time sharing token in which 1 token corresponds to 1 hour of riding time: